acoppes/acoppes/site/projects.markdown

 This page shows some of my most important games I've worked on.

-Here is a list of games I've worked on in the past, ordered by most recent first.
+Here is a list of games I worked on, ordered by most recent first (some work in progress).

 <p>